Multiemployer Pension Plan Withdrawal: An In-Depth Examination

 - How can employers obtain information about their multiemployer fund exposure and analyze these liabilities?

 - How can employers address wages and other conditions of employment in the context of potential pension liabilities?

 - How do businesses consider withdrawal liability in the context of an anticipated corporate transaction?

-- How can employers assess and deal with potential withdrawal liability exposure in both the short term and long term?
+- How can employers assess and deal with potential withdrawal liability exposure in the short and long term?

 Michael G. Congiu

 Mr. Congiu's practice focuses on ERISA and benefit plan litigation, international employment law, leaves of... | Read More